fr4nkln11/Password_Generator/README.md

 The program now uses a modified version of the randomchar module In this version passwords are created using the `randomchar.printable()` function.

-see https://github.com/fr4nkl1n-1k3h/randomchar for more information on how it works
+[[Check the repo](https://github.com/fr4nkl1n-1k3h/randomchar)] for more information on how it works